cydrobolt/polr/README.md

  - Read `INSTALL.txt`
  - *MySQL warning: Set your character set to UTF8.
 Some character sets are vulnerable to a certain bug in MySQL and mysqli_real_escape_string.
 For more information, please see http://stackoverflow.com/questions/5741187/sql-injection-that-gets-around-mysql-real-escape-string*.
 This bug should be mostly fixed >1.1.0.
  - You're ready to go!
 Check back for updates, and `git pull` if possible to update Polr.
 Otherwise, you can download a ZIP from Github and replace your current files.
 Make sure to keep your `config.php`!
+ - Note: *please* disable errors on your server if you plan to use Polr in production.
+Certain warnings are normal, and you should not panic.
+It is not only unsafe but having errors shown also messes up the interface.

 Prerequisites: